Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 Is it normal for hair to fall out?

 Yes, absolutely!
 Like we said, it’s extremely normal to lose 80-100 hair strands in a single day.
 This is because your hair is constantly going through the hair growth and shedding cycle.
-Even if you’re experiencing excessive hair shedding due to a stressor in your life, this is still normal and something a lot of women experience throughout their lifetime.

 Is losing hair in the shower normal?

-If you’re finding some hairs in the shower drain, in your brush or on the floor, no need to panic!
-It’s extremely normal to shed 80-100 hairs a day.
 Now, if you’re seeing a LOT more hair than that, this excessive shedding could be due to a major life-change event or physical trauma that’s caused more hair than usual to skip to the shedding phase.
 Either way, this hair grows back eventually.

 How long does the hair shedding phase last?